Natalie Sweeney is in her second year with Transylvania as assistant coach with the Transylvania women’s basketball program for the 2019-20 season.

 Sweeney’s budding coaching career follows a standout playing career at NCAA Division I Morehead State University in Morehead, Kentucky where she played from 2011 through 2016.

 Upon completing her bachelor's degree, Sweeney was selected for the Women's Basketball Coaches Association's "So You Want to Be a Coach" program in April 2016.
 Presented in partnership with WeCOACH, this program assists female collegiate basketball players who are interested in pursuing a career in coaching women's basketball by providing them with professional development and career advancement through education, skills enhancement, networking and exposure opportunities.
 The program also increases awareness regarding the availability of talented female basketball players who want to coach.

 Sweeney's arrival to Lexington marks a return to her Central Kentucky roots; the Elizabethtown, Kentucky native was a standout player at Elizabethtown High School where she was named the 5th Region Player of the Year in 2011 and led her team to a State Runner-up finish in 2009.

-Sweeney obtained her Master of Education in Education Policy, Organization, and Leadership from the University of Illinois in August 2017.
+Sweeney earned a Bachelor of Arts in Health and Physical Education from Morehead State University.
+She also obtained her Master of Education in Education Policy, Organization, and Leadership from the University of Illinois in August 2017.